Indonesian language: Adjectives

 To say that something "is" an adjective, the determiners "itu" and "ini" ("that" and "this") are often used.
 For example, in the sentence "anjing itu galak", the use of "itu" gives a meaning of "the/that dog is ferocious", while "anjing ini galak", gives a meaning of "this dog is ferocious".
 However, if "itu" or "ini" were not to be used, then "anjing galak" would only mean "ferocious dog", a plain adjective without any stative implications.
 The all-purpose determiner, "yang", is also often used before adjectives, hence "anjing yang galak" also means "ferocious dog" or more literally "dog which is ferocious"; "yang" will often be used for clarity.
 Hence, in a sentence such as "saya didekati oleh anjing galak" which means "I was approached by a ferocious dog", the use of the adjective "galak" is not stative at all.

 Often the "ber-" intransitive verb prefix, or the "ter-" stative prefix is used to express the meaning of "to be...".
 For example, "beda" means "different", hence "berbeda" means "to be different"; "awan" means "cloud", hence "berawan" means "cloudy".
 Using the "ter-" prefix, implies a state of being.
 For example, "buka" means "open", hence "terbuka" means "is opened"; "tutup" means "closed/shut", hence "tertutup" means "is closed/shut".

 Word order

 Adjectives, demonstrative determiners, and possessive determiners follow the noun they modify.

-Indonesian does not have a grammatical subject in the sense that English does.
-In intransitive clauses, the noun comes before the verb.
-When there is both an agent and an object, these are separated by the verb (OVA or AVO), with the difference encoded in the voice of the verb.
-OVA, commonly but inaccurately called "passive", is the basic and most common word order.
+In neutral clauses, Indonesian generally uses subject–verb–object order, although verb-initial and other orders are possible in particular constructions and discourse contexts.
+The agent of a meN- verb generally has grammatical-subject properties, while some di- and bare-verb constructions have different syntactic behavior; treating all non-meN- clauses as ordinary passives can therefore be misleading.

 Either the agent or object or both may be omitted.
 This is commonly done to accomplish one of two things: